 Number 6: Field of Dreams

-So he builds a baseball diamond, partially because the farming thing wasn’t working out that well.
-And soon after he does Shoeless Joe Jackson and the seven other banned Black Sox appear and begin to play ball.
+So he builds a baseball diamond, in part because the farming thing wasn’t working out that well.
+Soon after he does Shoeless Joe Jackson and the seven other banned Black Sox appear and begin to play ball.
 But only Ray can see them.
-And nobody comes.
-This sets Kinsella off on a mystical journey that involves a reclusive author and a major league ball player who never got a chance at bat.
+And nobody else comes.
+This sets Kinsella off on a mystical journey that involves a reclusive author and a major league ballplayer who never got a chance at bat.

 Will the others see the players?
 Will the people come?
 Watch Field of Dreams and find out!